-There are a couple of key factors that lead to the cessation of its production…
+There are a couple of key factors that led to the cessation of its production in 1953:

 One of the reasons the Roseville company ceased making pottery was the influx of cheaper pieces from Japan.
 People opted for the more affordable Japanese pottery, decreasing the sales of many American pottery companies.

 Although Roseville produced high-quality pieces in unique designs, the imported pieces claimed a huge chunk of their customer base.
 As a result, the company struggled to stay afloat.
-This was the main reason for the closure of the company and the end of the production of Roseville pottery.
+This was the main reason for the closure of the company and the temporary cessation of the production of Roseville pottery.

 Following the continuous losses, the company’s management decided to sell it in 1954.
 The sale package included all the designs and production plants.
-Unfortunately, the new owners interfered with the continuity and going concern of the company by ceasing production altogether.
+Unfortunately, the new owners interfered with the continuity of the company by ceasing production altogether.

-The other major reason Roseville stopped making pottery is that the company went bankrupt.
+The other major reason Roseville stopped making pottery at that time is that the company went bankrupt.
 The incessant loss of customers meant that the company could not meet its debt requirements.
 Thus, it lacked the resources to carry out production and other operations.
-Thus, it started running at a loss.
+As a result, it started running at a loss.

-The company declared bankruptcy in 1953 as it could not keep its head above water any longer than it could.
+The company declared bankruptcy in 1953 as it could not keep its head above water any longer.
 While it was fueled by its dedication to producing high-quality pottery, the Roseville pottery company became unsustainable.

 In 1954 the company was acquired by the New England Ceramics Company.
-As aforementioned in the article, the new company did not continue with the production of pottery, so the creation of Roseville pottery came to a close at that time.
+As mentioned earlier, the new company did not continue with the production of pottery, so the creation of Roseville pottery came to a close at that time.

-Thus, bankruptcy led to the closure of all production plants and, consequently, the termination of the making of Roseville pottery.
+The bankruptcy led to the closure of all production plants and, the termination of Roseville pottery production for a number of years.